 How long should I marinate chicken?

 You can marinate anywhere from 30 minutes to 24 hours.
 Many times I’ve marinated chicken in the late morning or early afternoon, for dinner that evening.
+I’ve also been a little short on time trying to pull dinner together in the late afternoon.
+Marinating the chicken for just 30 minutes will still give it some great flavor.

 The longer the chicken can marinate, the more flavors it will have once cooked.
 I wouldn’t recommend marinating for more than 24 hours.